rafalp/Misago-Docs/docs/settings/README.md

 `misago.conf.settings` first attempts to read setting value in your site's `settings.py`, and when its not defined here, uses default value defined inside Misago source code.

 `misago.conf.settings` is fully compatible with `django.conf.settings`.
-If your code is not accessing `MISAGO_*` settings, you can use either of those approaches for accessing core configuration. `misago.conf.settings` is only recommended when you are using `MISAGO_*` settings in your code.
+If your code is not accessing `MISAGO_*` settings, you can use either of those approaches for accessing static configuration. `misago.conf.settings` is only recommended when you are using `MISAGO_*` settings in your code.

 ### Django Settings Reference